United States

 profile

-Kendall Gretsch is a three-time Paralympic champion – winning two golds at the 2018 PyeongChang Winter Paralympic Games and another at the summer games in Tokyo three years later.
+Kendall Gretsch is a three-time Paralympic champion.
+She won two golds at the 2018 PyeongChang Winter Paralympic Games, before winning the first Paralympic gold in her triathlon category at the Tokyo 2020 summer Olympic games.

 American Gretsch was born in Downers Grove, Illinois in April 1992 and was born with Spina bifida – a birth defect in which there is an incomplete closing of the spine and membrane around the spinal cord.